The Boeing Company (BA) Shares Up Despite Recent Market Volatility

 BA’s Market Performance

-BA’s stock has seen a 0.69% increase for the week, with a -3.51% drop in the past month and a 11.46% gain in the past quarter.
-The volatility ratio for the week is 3.71%, and the volatility levels for the past 30 days are at 2.91% for The Boeing Company The simple moving average for the last 20 days is -0.24% for BA stock, with a simple moving average of 21.17% for the last 200 days.
+The stock of The Boeing Company (BA) has seen a -2.05% decrease in the past week, with a 1.22% rise in the past month, and a 6.54% gain in the past quarter.
+The volatility ratio for the week is 2.51%, and the volatility levels for the past 30 days are at 3.01% for BA.
+The simple moving average for the last 20 days is -1.61% for BA stock, with a simple moving average of 17.60% for the last 200 days.

 Analysts’ Opinion of BA